SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Another one of the popular things to do in Fisherman's Wharf San Francisco is to rent a bike and ride over the Golden Gate Bridge.

-If you aren't quite ready for a full ride over the bridge and onto Sausalito, then check out the electric bikes.
-These give you an extra push, so you don't have to peddle the entire way.
+If you aren't quite ready for an entirely self-propelled ride over the bridge and onto Sausalito, then you should check out the electric bikes.
+These give you a battery-powered push, so you don't have to peddle the entire way.

-You do need to be 16 to use the bikes (some allow those a little younger, so ask around if someone in your group is under 16) and you are not allowed to use the electric motor on the Golden Gate Bridge.
+You will need to be 16 to use the bikes (some allow those a little younger, so ask around if someone in your group is under 16), and you are not allowed to use the electric motor on the Golden Gate Bridge.

 However, it's a great way to go on this tour without overdoing it along the way.